chhaylatte/StraitJacket/README.md

 ### SnapKit

-I had a great deal of trouble getting this to work.
-It turns out that if you create views with frame, or call sizeToFit, SnapKit's constraints don't work correctly.
+I had some trouble getting this to work.
+It turns out that if you create views with frame, or call sizeToFit, layout will have issues.
 Certain constraints could have been created using loops, but it makes the code kind of awkward to follow.
 I also had to think a lot about if I'm connecting the correct anchors to the correct anchors of correct elements.
-All around this was pretty time consuming.
+This was a pretty tedious process.

 ```swift
 // 63 lines of layout code.
 Cannot be condensed without introducing loops and complexity.